hashicorp/packer/website/source/docs/builders/vmware-iso.html.markdown

 }
 ```

-It's also worth noting that `ks=floppy` has been deprecated in the latest versions of Anaconda.
-Later versions of Linux may require a different syntax to source a kickstart file from a mounted floppy image.
+It's also worth noting that `ks=floppy` has been deprecated.
+Later versions of the Anaconda installer (used in RHEL/CentOS 7 and Fedora) may require a different syntax to source a kickstart file from a mounted floppy image.

 ``` {.javascript}
 {